davidinfosec/downloadclip/readme.md

 5. Enter the start time (hh:mm:ss).
 6. Enter the end time (hh:mm:ss).
 7. The trimmed video will be saved in the same directory as `trimmed_video.mp4`.

+Note: Sometimes the video lags for the first few seconds of a given clip.
+Acccount for this with the script by off-setting your range you want to clip by a few seconds.

 ## Example